-5. Graduates will examine various organizational dynamics and apply selected administrative tools.

-- Observed their churches/organizations through a variety of organizational development theories - Evaluated their churches/organizations in order to diagnose health and offer prescriptives if necessary - Leadership Development and Character the Heart of Leadership - 6.
-Graduates will implement a developmental perspective that prioritizes personal spiritual formation

-- Described and evaluated their personal and ministry character/spiritual development - Designed and implemented plans for character/spiritual development and mentoring - Identified leadership emergence concepts to facilitate lifelong development as leaders
+- 5. Graduates will examine various organizational dynamics and apply selected administrative tools.
+By the end of the program, students will have: - Observed their churches/organizations through a variety of organizational development theories - Evaluated their churches/organizations in order to diagnose health and offer prescriptives if necessary - Leadership Development and Character the Heart of Leadership - 6.
+Graduates will implement a developmental perspective that prioritizes personal spiritual formation By the end of the program, students will have: - Described and evaluated their personal and ministry character/spiritual development - Designed and implemented plans for character/spiritual development and mentoring - Identified leadership emergence concepts to facilitate lifelong development as leaders